lingliw/panTool/padocTool/input/articles/virtual-machines/virtual-machines-ruby-deploy-capistrano-host-nginx-unicorn.md

 	This file provides generic information and tasks that are common to all deployment types.

 5. Edit the **config/deploy/production.rb** file and replace the existing content with the following.
-Replace **YourVm.cloudapp.net** with the domain name of your VM.
+Replace **YourVm.chinacloudapp.cn** with the domain name of your VM.
 Replace **YourAzureVMUserName** with the login account created previously for your Azure VM.

 		# production deployment
 		set :stage, :production